jax-ml/jax/docs/new_docs/101/transformations.md

 jax.jit(g).trace(1.0).jaxpr
 ```

-(Don't worry about `jax.jit` itself yet; `jax.jit(g).trace(1.0)` traces `g`
-just as any transformation would, and `.jaxpr` is the jaxpr that tracing
-produced.
-We'll use this idiom whenever we want to see what a function traces
+We'll use this `.trace(...).jaxpr` idiom whenever we want to see what a
-to.)

-Notice what appears in the jaxpr: just the JAX operations, with every
+function traces to.
+Notice what appears in the jaxpr: just the JAX operations,
-variable annotated with its JAX type, in the same notation `jax.typeof` uses
+with every variable annotated with its JAX type (`f32[]` abbreviates
-(abbreviated: `f32[]` for `float32[]`).
-Everything else about your Python
+`float32[]`).
+Anything else
-function — its variable names, its comments, and importantly, any *non-JAX*
+about your Python function (variable names, comments, and importantly, any
-side effects — is gone.
+*non-JAX-intercepted* side effects) is not recorded.

 Jaxprs also let us see precisely what a transformation does to a program.
 Here's the recording of `convolve` from earlier, applied to a single example: